 What does this taste like?
 Well, honestly it tastes a lot like a Bolognese sauce: Meaty, rich, tomatoey without being a true tomato sauce.
 The hare tastes a lot like well braised lamb and a little of the sauce goes a long way.
 If you’ve never eaten hare before, this would be a good way to start.

-Tuscan Hare Ragu with Papparedelle
+Tuscan Rabbit Ragu with Papparedelle

 - 3 tablespoons olive oil